Everything You Need To Know About Fixed Odds Betting Terminals (FOBTs)

 Are All Fixed Odds Betting Terminals The Same?

 If you go to a Ladbrokes in Liverpool and then another branch in Hounslow then the design and general styling of the Fixed Odds Betting Terminal you’ll find in each will be pretty much the same.
 The veneer might differ between a Ladbrokes and a Coral shop, just as the games that you’ll be able to play might not be the same from one betting chain to another.
 What you’ll find remains the same from place to place is the level of game available depending on the category that the machine fits into.
 These are as follows:

 - Category B2 - Available at racing tracks with pool betting, casinos and betting shops.
-Have a maximum stake of £100 and a maximum payout of £500
+Have a maximum stake of £100 (reducing to £2 in 2019) and a maximum payout of £500

 - Category B3 - These also have a maximum payout of £500 but a maximum stake of just £2.
 You’ll find them in bingo halls, adult game centres, casinos, bookmakers and racing tracks that offer pool betting

 - Category C - Allowed in betting shops but not as popular or common as their maximum stake is £1.
 More usually found in adult game centres, commercial cubs, pubs, members clubs and so on

 The Origin Of FOBTs

 Knowing what these machines are about is useful, but knowing their history perhaps helps to explain why they grew in popularity and why they’re now such a cause of controversy.
 The FOBTs in their current form began to arrive in the United Kingdom in 1999, though the types of games that you could play were much more limited and the margins were much higher.
 That meant that they weren’t all that popular, with punters turning their nose up at the cut the bookies were getting as well as the less interesting games.